postmanlabs/labs-docs/src/pages/docs/getting-started/using-scratch-pad.md

 The _Scratch Pad_ is a space where you can work while not being connected to Postman Servers.
 When you aren't logged in or don't have a network connection, you can still access some Postman features offline, such as creating collections and requests, or sending requests.

-All your work in the Scratch Pad will be stored locally and will not be synced online with Postman.
+All your work in the Scratch Pad is stored locally and isn't synced online with Postman.
 After working in the Scratch Pad, you can later move your work into a workspace once you log in.

 ## Entering the Scratch Pad